On a generalised form of subjective probability: Discussion

-In particular, if the goal of an individual is to communicate his personal uncertainty about a random variable to others, then this may not be easy to do if he was evaluated the distribution function of the variable as being relatively externally weak.
-Therefore, the individual may wish to find an alternative reference set $R$ that contains events associated with a standardized form of uncertainty that can be clearly appreciated by many people, but also with respect to which he would consider the distribution function of the variable concerned as being relatively externally strong.
+In particular, if the goal of an individual is to communicate what he knows about a random variable $X$ to others by not just reporting his elicited distribution function $F_X(x)$ for this variable, but also explicitly associating his uncertainty about whether events in the set $\mathcal{F}[\lambda]$ will occur with his uncertainty about whether an event $R(\lambda)$ will occur, then he may not feel that his choice for the event $R(\lambda)$ is the most appropriate if the similarities in the set $\{\, S( A, R(\lambda) ) : A \in \mathcal{F}[\lambda] \,\}$ are generally quite low.
+For instance, if this situation arises when the reference set of events $R$ is based on the outcome of spinning the type of wheel described in Section~\ref{sec1}, then the individual may wish to try to find an alternative set $R$ that, like the original set $R$, contains events associated with a standardised form of uncertainty that can be clearly appreciated by many people, but with respect to which the similarities in the set $\{ S( A, R(\lambda) ) : A \in \mathcal{F}[\lambda] \}$ are felt by him to be generally higher than they were in the original scenario.